How to Make Requirements Management Effective?

 Why is a Product Requirements Document important for managers?

 It is rather convenient to always have a complete picture of what is happening before your eyes.
 PRD is an overview of the key important details that needed for the potential project development.
 The document includes key goals, objectives, principles of implementation, expected results, required time and any additional technical requirements.
 When product managers elaborate product requirements in this document, they can anticipate and avoid possible issues from arising.

 Why does a successful product manager need a product requirements document?
 The main goal of PRD is to define the product you want to create: from its purposes to the features and functionality.

-This document is not a private stuff of product manager because it should be shared with technical and business teams.
+This document is not the private stuff of the product manager because it should be shared with technical and business teams.

 The well-designed PRD provides clear direction toward a product’s purpose while creating a shared understanding among business and technical teams.

 It’s easy to highlight the evident advantages of a high-quality Product Requirements Document.
 However, there are those who note some drawbacks.
 Here they are.